 FOMO is a paid tool.
 For $39 a month, you get 50,000 notifications to send out to your customers.

-For e-commerce companies of any size, sourcing materials tends to be a challenge.
+For e-commerce companies of any size, sourcing materials tend to be a challenge.
+Sourcify is one of the leading eCommerce tools that helps to ease your operational costs.

 Factories rarely talk directly to customers and middlemen are difficult to track down.